Meet Our PhD Fellows: Sharing Their Passion for Science_5

 Third Video Spotlight

-The third video features Lei Li, PhD student at the University of Regesnburg, who explores how environmental stress affects transcription elongation in Arabidopsis thaliana.
+The third video features Lei Li, PhD student at the University of Regensburg, who explores how environmental stress affects transcription elongation in Arabidopsis thaliana.
 While transcription initiation has long been considered the key regulatory step, new evidence highlights elongation as a major control point.

 The study focuses on transcript elongation factors (TEFs) and their dynamic association with RNA polymerase II (RNAPII) under stress conditions like heat and salinity.
 By analyzing changes in the composition of the transcription elongation complex (TEC), the project aims to uncover how plants adjust gene expression to enhance stress resilience.